mikke89/RmlUiDoc/pages/cpp_manual/contexts.md

 bool Render();
 ```

+See the [main loop documentation](main_loop.html) for how these calls fits into an application's main loop.
+See also [on-demand rendering](#on-demand-rendering) below, for utilities allowing the application to delay update and rendering, in case there is a desire to reduce resource consumption when idle.

 ### Loading and creating documents

 Documents are loaded through contexts.
 To load a document from an RML file into a context, call the `LoadDocument()` function on the appropriate context.